RShim Troubleshooting and How-Tos

 Product Name: BlueField-2 DPU 25GbE Dual-Port SFP56, integrated BMC, Crypto and Secure Boot Enabled, 16GB on-board DDR, 1GbE OOB management, Tall Bracket, FHHL

-If your DPU has an integrated BMC, refer to RShim driver not loading on host with integrated BMC.
+If your BlueField has an integrated BMC, refer to RShim driver not loading on host with integrated BMC.

-If your DPU does not have an integrated BMC, refer to RShim driver not loading on host on DPU without integrated BMC.
+If your BlueField does not have an integrated BMC, refer to RShim driver not loading on host on BlueField without integrated BMC.

 RShim driver not loading on host